The Guide

 Which international school has the best IB results in Shanghai?
 The Dulwich campuses lead on published IB results: Dulwich Pudong averaged 38.1 in 2025 and Dulwich Puxi averaged 37.1.
 Nord Anglia Pudong (37.0) is close behind.
 All three are well above the global average of 30.5.
 Shanghai American School (35.0) leads among American-curriculum schools.

 Is Shanghai a good city for families with children?
-Most families who have been here a few years say yes, with caveats.
-The international school provision is strong, the international residential infrastructure is well developed, and the city is genuinely interesting to live in.
+Yes, with caveats.
+The international school provision is strong, the residential infrastructure is well developed, and the city is interesting to live in.
 The Mandarin-first environment takes adjustment, and the scale of the city means the first six months can feel overwhelming.
-Families on their second or third international posting generally adapt faster.
+Families on their second or third international posting tend to adapt faster.

 What is the difference between Pudong and Puxi schools?
 Practically, it is a geography question.
 Pudong (east side) has the main cluster around Jinqiao and Biyun: Dulwich Pudong, NAIS Pudong, Concordia, and Shanghai American School Pudong.
 Puxi and Minhang (west side) has Dulwich Puxi, BISS Puxi, Shanghai American School Puxi, SSIS, and Western International School.
 Wellington is in Qiantan, south Pudong.
 Most families choose based on where the employer's office is and which side of the city suits their lifestyle.